Last Updated on October 22, 2024 by Aaron von Frank

 The next thing you should know when comparing chickens and ducks is that it’s difficult or impossible to make a sweeping generalization on some comparisons, just as it is impossible to say “cars are better than trucks.”
 It depends on your needs and it also depends on the specific breed of duck or chicken you’re referencing.
 Some are bred for meat production, egg production, sociability, beauty, etc.

-However, after you read this article, you’ll have a good idea of the general pros and cons of ducks and chickens, and you can then take a deeper dive into specific breeds that might be best suited to your needs.
+However, in the ducks versus chickens comparison below, we hope to provide you with the general pros and cons of both animals.
+From there, you can take a deeper dive into specific breeds that might be best suited to your needs by referencing:

 Ducks vs chickens: 12-point comparison of backyard poultry